 3. Sunflower Seeds

 Sunflower seeds are collected from the flower head of the sunflower plant.
-The seeds, also called sunflower kernel, are encased in edible, black and white, pin-striped hulls.
+The seeds, also called sunflower kernels, are encased in edible, black and white, pin-striped hulls.
 The kernels appear white like hulled sesame seeds and have a nutty flavor.

 Ground flax seeds can best be mixed into your dough for making baked goods or just sprinkle them over your dishes like salads and other vegetable dishes.